stonepros/stone/doc/man/8/stone-debugpack.rst

 :orphan:

 =============================================
- ceph-debugpack -- ceph debug packer utility
+ stone-debugpack -- stone debug packer utility
 =============================================

-.. program:: ceph-debugpack
+.. program:: stone-debugpack

 Synopsis
 ========

-| **ceph-debugpack** [ *options* ] *filename.tar.gz*
+| **stone-debugpack** [ *options* ] *filename.tar.gz*

 Description
 ===========

-**ceph-debugpack** will build a tarball containing various items that are useful for debugging crashes.
-The resulting tarball can be shared with Ceph developers when debugging a problem.
+**stone-debugpack** will build a tarball containing various items that are useful for debugging crashes.
+The resulting tarball can be shared with Stone developers when debugging a problem.

-The tarball will include the binaries for ceph-mds, ceph-osd, and ceph-mon, radosgw, any log files, the ceph.conf configuration file, any core files we can find, and (if the system is running) dumps of the current cluster state as reported by 'ceph report'.
+The tarball will include the binaries for stone-mds, stone-osd, and stone-mon, radosgw, any log files, the stone.conf configuration file, any core files we can find, and (if the system is running) dumps of the current cluster state as reported by 'stone report'.

 Options
 =======

-.. option:: -c ceph.conf, --conf=ceph.conf
+.. option:: -c stone.conf, --conf=stone.conf

-   Use *ceph.conf* configuration file instead of the default ``/etc/ceph/ceph.conf`` to determine monitor addresses during startup.
+   Use *stone.conf* configuration file instead of the default ``/etc/stone/stone.conf`` to determine monitor addresses during startup.

 Availability
 ============

-**ceph-debugpack** is part of Ceph, a massively scalable, open-source, distributed storage system.
-Please refer to the Ceph documentation at http://ceph.com/docs for more information.
+**stone-debugpack** is part of Stone, a massively scalable, open-source, distributed storage system.
+Please refer to the Stone documentation at http://stone.com/docs for more information.

 See also
 ========

-:doc:`ceph <ceph>`\(8)
+:doc:`stone <stone>`\(8)
-:doc:`ceph-post-file <ceph-post-file>`\(8)
+:doc:`stone-post-file <stone-post-file>`\(8)